emano888/burpfire/README.md

 ![BurpFire Preview](preview.png)

-The image displays the user interface of the **BurpFire** tab within Burp Suite, featuring:
+The image displays the user interface of the **HTTP Batch Tool** tab within Burp Suite, featuring:

 - A **large text area** where users can paste or type multiple URLs (one per line).
 - A **"Send Requests"** button at the bottom to trigger HTTP requests.